y2kbugger/baremetal-riscv-renode/kos/backlog.md

 - to know if a Process has blown stack
 - explore this update to renode: "GDB autostart parameter now starts the simulation as soon as the debugger is connected" and "GDB interacts with Renode much faster"
 - explore this update to renode: "handling of c.ebreak instruction in RISC-V, allowing for software breakpoints"
-- does this cause problems?
-"VerilatorIntegrationLibrary is now part of Renode packages"
 - explore update "support for NMI interrupts in RISC-V"
 - explore riscv vector instructions